privacyguides/privacyguides.org/docs/security/integrating-metadata-removal.md

 When sharing files, it's important to remove associated metadata.
 Image files commonly include [EXIF](https://en.wikipedia.org/wiki/Exif) data, and sometimes photos even include GPS coordinates within its metadata.

-While there are plenty of metadata removal tools, it's hard to beat a native implementation.
-The guides featured here aim to offer practical metadata removal solutions by integrating in a native fashion.
+While there are plenty of metadata removal tools, it's hard to beat the convenience of ones with native system integration.
+The guides featured here aim to detail how to integrate metadata removal tools in a simple fashion by utilizing system components.

 ## Operating System Integration

 ### macOS

-[Automator](https://support.apple.com/guide/automator/welcome/mac) is an app used to create workflows for automating repetitive tasks.
-Automator is developed by Apple and is bundled by default in macOS.
+[Automator](https://support.apple.com/guide/automator/welcome/mac) is an app developed by Apple for the purposing of automating repetitive tasks.
+Automator is bundled in with macOS by default.

-Workflows created in Automator can be easily integrated into macOS menus, making accessing those workflows very convenient.
+Workflows created in Automator can be easily integrated into macOS menus, making accessing said workflows very convenient.
 This guide will show you how to integrate a metadata removal workflow using Automator & ExifTool.

 ![ExifTool Quick Action](/assets/img/integrating-metadata-removal/preview-macos.jpg)